 Available Tablet Device Options

 The Samsung Galaxy Tab 4G is also an Android tablet and is quite similar to the Asus Eee Pad Transformer, but lacks the attachable keyboard.
 The Samsung Galaxy has two available screen sizes, either seven or ten-inch screens.
-The cost of this tablet starts around $350 and can reach upwards of $500, depending on size and additional features.
+The cost of this tablet cost around $60 and can go up depending on size and additional features.

 There Are So Many Options….
 What’s Next?

 An educated consumer is a smart consumer – which means it is important to do the research (or have someone do it for you if it’s a little overwhelming).
 Identify the primary needs and functions that will be used on a regular basis.
 Then set the price range and stick to it… with the ever-evolving technology there is no need to make a hasty purchase.
 As technology improves and newer models are unveiled, the older models are typically discounted to make room for the newer models.
 This doesn’t mean holding out for a long period of time – it simply means, there are often sales and discounts in the technology industry.
 It may behoove you to do your due diligence instead of simply browsing and selecting.

 Tablets are a great option for seniors – they are much lighter and less cumbersome than larger, heavier laptops.
 Laptops typically come equipped with long charging cords and may have other accessories that need to be attached (a mouse, for example).
 The tablet eliminates toting all those accessories and the charging cord is much more manageable than that of a laptop.
 Whatever the senior’s needs are, one of the above mentioned tablets is sure to handle them.